-Incidental to their seminal study of young children's symbolic gesture use, Acredolo and Goodwyn (1988) heard from many parents about the relationship benefits of using the Baby Signs Program® - involving systematic use of symbolic gestures similar to the use at the CCFS.
-Qualitative interviews with parents verified that the use of symbolic gestures with their preverbal children eased their relationships (Acredolo & Goodwyn, 1992) during a time of typically frequent frustration - when children's receptive language is developing rapidly, but expressive language is not.
-Parents reported that the use of the Baby Signs Program ® allowed their toddlers to communicate their needs and desires instead of becoming frustrated by less effective pointing and nonspecific grunts.
-Though they did not include gestures for emotions in their study, the results of Goodwyn and Acredolo's parent interviews have promising implications for enhancing parent-child communication about emotions.
+Using Symbolic Gestures in General: Enhanced Communication and Reduced Frustration.
+Incidental to their seminal study of young children's symbolic-gesture use, Acredolo and Goodwyn (1988) heard from many parents about the relationship benefits of using the Baby Signs Program-involving systematic use of symbolic gestures similar to the use at the CCFS.
+Qualitative interviews with parents verified that the use of symbolic gestures with their preverbal children eased their relationships (Acredolo & Goodwyn, 1992) during a time of typically frequent frustration, when children's receptive language is developing rapidly but expressive language is not.
+Parents reported that the use of the Baby Signs Program allowed their toddlers to communicate their needs and desires instead of becoming frustrated by less effective pointing and nonspecific grunts.
+Though they did not include gestures for emotions in their study, the results of Goodwyn and Acredolo's (1988) parent interviews have promising implications for enhancing parent-child communication about emotions.
 This finding should be investigated experimentally to more clearly understand how the early parent-child relationship could be affected by the use of symbolic gestures.

-Using symbolic gestures for emotions: Expressing, conversing, and constructing understanding of emotion.
-In addition to the benefits of clearer adult-child communication at an age during which frustration is the norm, the use of emotion gestures specifically may have additional clinical applications: 1) Expressing emotions: emotion gestures could be used to encourage children to express their own emotions, in both positive and challenging circumstances.
-Programs such as Early Head Start and NAEYC-accredited childcare classrooms include expression of emotions as part of their curriculum standards, however, these curricula and practices are typically developed only for verbal children.
-2) Conversing about emotions: Use of emotion gestures could create opportunities for children to initiate and hold two-way conversations with their caregivers about their own and others' emotions, potentially overcoming caregivers' tendencies to avoid talking about negative emotions with their very young children.
-3) Constructing an understanding of emotions and internal states: Vygotsky (1934/1986) proposes that words - or symbols - are mental tools for actively constructing understanding of experiences and knowledge of the world.
-Thus, the use of emotion gestures may go beyond communicative tools for expression of emotions to be mental tools for constructing understanding of emotions.
-If so, then early use of emotion gestures may help advance the development of a Theory of Mind for Emotions (ToM-E).
+Using Symbolic Gestures for Emotions: Expressing, Conversing, and Constructing Understanding of Emotion.
+In addition to the benefits of clearer adult-child communication at an age during which frustration is the norm, the use of emotion gestures specifically may have additional clinical applications; (a) Expressing emotions: Emotion gestures could be used to encourage children to express their own emotions, in both positive and challenging circumstances.
+Programs such as Early Head Start and NAEYC-accredited childcare classrooms include expression of emotions as part of their curriculum standards; however, these curricula and practices are typically developed only for verbal children. (b) Conversing about emotions: Use of emotion gestures could create opportunities for children to initiate and hold two-way conversations with their caregivers about their own and others' emotions, potentially overcoming caregivers' tendencies to avoid talking about negative emotions with their very young children. (c) Constructing an understanding of emotions and internal states: Vygotsky (1934/1986) proposed that words-or symbols-are mental tools for actively constructing understanding of experiences and knowledge of the world.
+Thus, the use of emotion gestures may give the preverbal child more than a set of communication tools for expression of emotion, it may also provide a set of mental tools for constructing an understanding of emotions.
+If so, then early use of emotion gestures may help advance the development of a Theory of Mind for emotion.